Tennessee Marine competes in NPC Rocky Mountain Championships

-Sergeant David Greider, the supply clerk for Recruiting Station Denver, trains at a gym Nov.
-10, 2016.
-Greider competed in the National Physique Committee Rocky Mountain Championships in the Green Center Bunker Auditorium in Golden, CO, Nov.
+Sergeant David Greider, the supply clerk for Recruiting Station Denver, competed in the National Physique Committee Rocky Mountain Championships in the Green Center Bunker Auditorium in Golden, CO, Nov.
 12, 2016.
 Greider placed fourth in the Men’s Classic physique, Class B.

+Greider attributed his determination and grit in preparing for this competition to his time in the Marine Corps.

+“From the moment I got to Parris Island and met my drill instructors, The Marine Corps has instilled me with timeliness, dedication, and a desire to be physically fit, all of which have greatly guided me through bodybuilding,” said Greider.
+“Being in the Marine Corps has shown me that I can set and achieve personal goals I never thought possible before becoming a Marine.”

 |Date Taken: